Actually, it's been very nice this morning because usually when it's cold around here, it's because we've had a clear night.

 Those develop really big amounts of torque, but they're just a bitch to tune.

-They they doesn't look like you could mass produce them without some serious reconceptualization Because it you almost have to tune each and every magnet if you get one magnet to break and you put in a new one, you've got to tune all of the ones on either side of them, and it just becomes really a pain to do that.
+If you get one magnet to break and you put in a new one, you've got to tune all of the ones on either side of them.

 But you can get serious torque.

-The closed and open system run into this, and because it's asymmetric, the magnet magnets that you're dealing with are arranged in a big spiral.
+The closed and open system run into this, and because it's asymmetric, the magnets that you're dealing with are arranged in a big spiral.

 And so, and then you have a central pivot point and this thing that runs around the spiral in a circle that actually generates it all.

-But the the individual magnets are set up in in this kind of a fashion, such that it's an asymmetric, and when it jumps off of this one, there's no instant resistance here, and so it picks up on attraction there and spins again.
+But the individual magnets are set up in this kind of a fashion such that it's an asymmetric.

-Sort of like slingshotting around the sun, like a muamua.
+Sort of like slingshotting around the sun, like a Muamua.

-There's also some we've had some improvement, it's very tricky with Hasselback arrays.
+It's very tricky with Hasselback arrays.

 Hasselback arrays are a way of making a magnetic structure where you do strong, weak side, strong, weak side, strong, weak side, and so on, alternating the poles as you go along.